Yale is one of the world’s pre-eminent scientific research institutions

 Yale is a really fun place to be!

 Yale is a really fun place to be.
-Sure, you’ll work hard and accomplish a lot.
+Sure, you'll work hard and accomplish a lot.
 But you can also have a great time on campus.
+Check out the free “First Friday at Five” happy hours, hosted by the McDougal Graduate Student Center.
 Want to dance the tango, play rugby, train for a triathlon, sing a capella, learn calligraphy, or get together with people who share your ethnic, cultural or religious background?
 Easily done.
 Clubs for these and many other activities are there for you.
 And you can always launch a new affinity group, with support from the Graduate School.
-In addition, students get free membership to Payne Whitney Gym, free tickets to Yale home games, free use of the Yale shuttle buses, free “First Friday at Five” happy hours, free entrance to Yale’s museums, and invitations to lots of (free) lectures, receptions, films, and more.
+In addition, students get free membership to Payne Whitney Gym, free tickets to Yale home games, free use of the Yale shuttle buses, free entrance to Yale's museums, and invitations to lots of (free) lectures, receptions, films, and more.

 New Haven is amazing!